sidhi02/job_analytics/README.md

 - Visible between 3 PM and 5 PM IST

 #### Data Constraint

-The task required the **Contact Person's name to end with a vowel**.
-This condition was implemented and added to the dashboard filter panel.
-However, selecting this filter results in no matching records within the dataset and the treemap becomes blank.
-Users can apply the filter from the dashboard panel to validate the requirement, but it is not enabled in the default view to preserve the visualization.
+The task required the **Contact Person's Name to end with a vowel**.
+This requirement was implemented as a calculated filter and added to the dashboard filter panel.
+However, when this filter is selected, no records remain in the dataset and the treemap becomes blank.

+To maintain a visible visualization, the filter is not enabled by default.
+Users can manually select the filter from the dashboard panel to validate the task requirement and observe the dataset limitation.

 #### Key Insights

 - DISH Network recorded the highest number of qualifying postings.
 - Gilead Sciences, Halliburton, and Iluka Resources also appeared in the results.
 - Only four companies satisfied the final filtering criteria.